30 Brilliant Large Group Games and Workshop Activities

 So you opened your workshop with large group games that were fun and inclusive, and then included group activities that got the group talking and making important decisions.
 How then, should you finish the day?
 What group activities help a team reflect and come away from a workshop with a sense of accomplishment?

-The below facilitation techniques will help to effectively close a large group session.
+The below facilitation techniques will help to effectively close a large group session with any number of people.
 They are simple, time-bound and allow every group member to share their opinion and find the key takeaways after a workshop or event.

 Remember that you should close a session with the same attention and enthusiasm you started with.
 Group activities such as those below help ensure the energy and success of the session are carried forward and followed up upon.